Sumboard

 The first question in most security reviews isn't technical.
 It's practical: "How do we prevent Customer A from seeing Customer B's data?"

 This is the multi-tenancy problem.
 Your SaaS platform serves multiple customers, each with their own data, their own users, their own access requirements.
 One misconfigured query, one missing WHERE clause, and you've created a data breach.
+That single missing filter is exactly the kind of broken access control the OWASP Top 10 ranks as the number-one web application risk.

 The stakes are real.
 GDPR fines can reach €20M or 4% of annual revenue.
 A single data breach destroys customer trust that took years to build.
 Your engineering team knows this.
 That's why security reviews happen before feature discussions.